marcodelmastro/AdventOfCode2022/README.md

 * [Day 5](Day05.ipynb).
 The hardest part was parsing the input (done in a very not elegant way :-) I could do much better if I only knew how to really use `regex`).
 Solutions were variations of list chopping and reassembling.

 * [Day 6](Day06.ipynb).
 String chopping and sets.

+* [Day 7](Day07.ipynb).
+First day presenting some challenge.
+Parsing the commands to browse the filesystem was not too complicated, structure saved in dictionary of dictionaries (for directories) and integers (for file sizes).
+Part 1 solved with recursion, Part 2 was quite easy since I was already saving the sizes of all directories.